maixnor/wu-quartz/content/Probability.md

 - wheel of fortune
 - probability of certain point -> 0
 - probability of landing in one of the regions -> $\frac{1}{\text{number of regions}}$

+## Uniform Continuous Distribution
+- integral between 2 values of continuous probability
+- e.g. wheel of fortune in the top half -> 0.5